-C.7 Open Space (Cont.):
+C.4 Open Space (Cont.):

-UPDATE: A schedule for the Development Services Department to obtain input from the City Commission on a number of long term planning and growth management topics will be worked out with the City Manager's Office and presented to the Commission in September.
-Topics include: additional RAC Unit Request, Form-Based Code Expansion, numerous transportation-related matters (Mobility Study, Mini-Bus Routes, Coastal Link Station Planning, and Project Prioritization), Affordable Housing, as well as Parks and Open Level of Service requirements.
+Request, Form-Based Code Expansion, numerous transportation-related matters (Mobility Study, Mini-Bus Routes, Coastal Link Station Planning, and Project Prioritization), Affordable Housing, as well as Parks and Open Level of Service requirements.

 UPDATE: The City Commission, at its October 4, 2017, meeting approved changing the Level of Service requirement for Parks and Open Space from 3 acres/1000 population to 4 acres/1000 population and eliminating half of the Golden Isles Waterway from the inventory of Parks and Open Space.
 The impact of this change is being analyzed in detail, the inventory is being updated, and the Comprehensive Plan is being edited accordingly.
 This change has an impact on review of applications and staff's preparation of other plan revisions, particularly as it relates to the Regional Activity Center and the potential for obtaining additional RAC units.
 Staff anticipates presenting this item for discussion during the December 18, 2017 City Commission Workshop.